elliotec/greenery/file.txt

-Never be led astray onto the path of virtue.
+You're at the end of the road again.